 - Even though I thought I had some different behavior tricks up my sleeve, I now know at least another dozen!
 Click here to read a few of them that I’ve learned.

 - I’ve loaded up on even more great professional books, or read those that I already had in my stash.
 Many of the strategies I’ve read have been put into place immediately, but others have been filed away in my brain for future use.
 The book I recommend most is The First Days of School by Harry Wong.
 I read it about once a year, but it sits right on my desk when I have a tough class to reference regularly!

 - I’ve realized that my peripheral vision is phenomenal!
 Maybe it’s all the practice I got in… Just being aware of what is going on, walking around the room almost continuously, and using student names mid-sentence has really helped with my classroom management.

 - People approach me all the time asking how to deal with certain behaviors.
 I can give advice and various strategies that they have never used.
 (Click the link in the previous sentence to see a few of them!)

 - Other teachers are using my strategies in their classrooms, and I didn’t even tell them about what I do!
 Apparently word gets around when you can get “them” to listen and work effectively.
 While I’m not a huge Whole Brain Teaching advocate, I do have to say that the simple “Class, Class” with “Yes, Yes” response works wonderfully.
-You can read how I got 52 students quieted down in the lunchroom within 2 seconds (and seriously impressed my principal) by clicking here.
+I got 52 students quieted down in the lunchroom within 2 seconds (and seriously impressed my principal).